Call Now For An Assessment Of Your Needs: (410) 390-3101

 Additionally, if you are caught in possession of up to 10 grams of marijuana, you may need to appear in court.
 If you are under the age of 21, you must appear in court, and the court could order you to attend a drug treatment program.
 If you are over the age of 21, you will need to appear in court if you are facing your third or subsequent offense charges.

-Will You Have a Record for Possession of Less Than 10 Grams of Marijuana?
+Will You Have A Record For Possession Of Less Than 10 Grams Of Marijuana?

 As criminal defense lawyers in Baltimore, we are often asked by clients whether they will have a record for possession of under 10 grams of marijuana.
 The answer is probably not.
 The Maryland court system will collect the payment of your civil fine.
 The official record of your citation will not be available to the public and will not appear on the case search function when one of the following conditions applies: